Thread Pool Design

 - Thread Pool C++ Implementation — Code Review Stack Exchange

-Difficulty self-assessment: If you're not yet familiar with the basic usage of
+Self-Assessment of Difficulty: If you are not yet familiar with the basic usage of

-packaged_task,future, andcondition_variable, I recommend reviewing the first three chapters of ch05 first.
-A thread pool is essentially a combination of these components—once you understand the parts, assembling them follows naturally.
+packaged_task,future, andcondition_variable, it is recommended to review the first three articles of Chapter 05.
+A thread pool is essentially a combination of these components—once you understand the parts, the assembly comes naturally.